neondatabase/website/content/docs/reference/glossary.md

 ### Compute size

 The number of Compute Units (CU) assigned to a Neon compute endpoint.
-A Neon CU has 1 vCPU and 4 GB of RAM, and a Neon compute endpoint can have anywhere from .25 CUs to 7 CUs.
+One CU is equal to 1 vCPU with 4 GBs of RAM.
+A Neon compute endpoint can have anywhere from .25 CUs to 7 CUs.
 The number of CUs determines the processing capacity of the compute endpoint.

 ### Compute time